 This was the genesis of not only

-spaceship blueprints but the creation of "The Prisoner: The Village Files" published by Titan Books in 2003 and my re-release "Project Prisoner: The Village Technical Manual" in 2016.
+spaceship blueprints but the creation of "The Prisoner: The Village Files" published by Titan Books and my re-release "Project Prisoner: The Village Technical Manual"..

 Special thanks to John "Jag" Patuto at cygnus-X1.net, supplying him with the imagery of the plans for his site as they were released.
 Special thanks to him for all his help and support!

-Here are some 3D WIP modelling of some ships to get more of a feel for them, and for fun of course.
+Here are some very old 3D WIP modelling of some ships to get more of a feel for them, and for fun of course.

-Back in 2005 Shane Johnson was working on a revised Mr. Scott's Guide to the Enterprise.
+In 2005 Shane Johnson (now Lora) was working on a revised Mr. Scott's Guide to the Enterprise.
 A TMP/TWOK version and ST5/6 version of the Enterprise deck plans were planned to be large foldouts in the book.

-Receiving phone calls from Shane Johnson to discuss deck layouts was sure a thrill!
-Shane is a down to earth guy, it was a pleasure to deal with him.
+Receiving phone calls from Lora to discuss deck layouts was sure a thrill!

-The TMP/TWOK version were co-created by Shane Johnson and David Ziels.
+The TMP/TWOK version were co-created by Lora Johnson and David Ziels.
 Frankly they are amazing and I am still in awe of them.

 Unfortunately the book was not picked up by Pocket Books. :(

 As part of that book I was also to build some of the major rooms locations for the 1701-A in 3D but only completed the Officer's Lounge set.
-If I was to do it again I'd start from scratch with a different rendering approach with lessons learned from working on "Eureka", and "Once Upon A Time", but I received some very nice praise for it from Mr. Michael Okuda who was an adviser to Shane.
+If I was to do it again I'd start from scratch with a different rendering approach with lessons learned from working on "Okja", and "Justice League", but I received some very nice praise for it from Mr. Michael Okuda who was an adviser to us.